ahmadkhanraj01/Hostel_Management_System_Flutter_Project_Using_MySQL/README.md

 # 🏢 Hostel Management System

 A database-driven hostel management system built with **Flutter**, **PHP**, and **MySQL**, designed exclusively for administrative use.
 This project enables hostel staff to manage student records, allocate rooms, track fee payments, and analyze hostel statistics with ease through a responsive mobile interface.
+Documentation of this project is included here.

 ---